shiyinglive/Slice-matching-transport/README.md

 # SliceMatchingTransport

-This repository is the companion repository for our work **Measure transport via stochastic slicing and matching** by Shiying Li and Caroline Moosmueller.
+This repository is the companion Matlab repository for our work **Measure transport via stochastic slicing and matching** by Shiying Li and Caroline Moosmueller.

 ## Introduction
 This project includes sample Matlab codes for morphing a source image to a target image using stochastic slice-and-matching transport.
 This idea originates from Pitié et al. (2007) in their paper **Automated Colour Grading Using Colour Distribution Transfer**.